ttrpgtools/fvtt-troika-qol/README.md

 # Troika QoL

-A 'potential' collection of quality of life improvements for the Troika Foundry VTT system.
+A collection of quality of life "improvements" for the Troika Foundry VTT system.

-I say potential as there is only one at the moment.
-More may follow.

 ## Improvements